Request a FREE TEFL Brochure

 ESL students abroad come from all backgrounds, ages and walks of life.
-Depending on where you teach and which school you work for, you may teach ESL students abroad who are corporate executives from Fortune 500 corporations, clerks from the local hotel, or university students.
+While teaching English abroad, you may teach ESL students abroad who are corporate executives from Fortune 500 corporations, clerks from the local hotel, or university students.
 Or, you may find yourself tutoring local housewives or possibly teaching children in public schools.
-Bear in mind that your International TEFL Academy certification course will provide you with the skills necessary to teach a broad variety of ESL students abroad.
+Bear in mind that your International TEFL Academy TEFL certification course will provide you with the skills necessary to teach a broad variety of ESL students abroad.

 ADULTS: